dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 The prior vCon instance version SHOULD be referenced via the uuid of the prior vCon instance version, or alteratively MAY include the body and encoding parameters or alteratively the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).

-* appended: "Appended Object" (optional, mutually exclusive with redacted and group parameters)
+* appended: "Appended" (optional, mutually exclusive with redacted and group parameters)

 The Appended Object contains the following parameters: